Qinying-Liu/Qinying-Liu/README.md

 ### Hi there 👋
 👯 Hi, I am Qinying-Liu, a Ph.D. student from the University of Science of Technology of China.

-🔭 I’m currently working on deep learning topics about vision-language models.
+🔭 I’m currently working on video understanding and multi-modal learning.

 📫 Feel free to drop me an email (lydyc@mail.ustc.edu.cn) if you are interested.